 This contract is between you (the employer) and your domestic worker (the employee).
-The contract must include job duties, work hours, compensation, and several other points required under immigration rules.
+The contract must specify the job duties, work hours, compensation, and several other points required under immigration rules.
 The contract must explain—in detail—what your employee will do.
-It is not enough to say “nanny” or something similar.
+It is not enough to say "nanny" or something similar.

 Next, the contract needs to explain the compensation your employee will receive.
-Compensation includes your employee’s wage, room and board, travel expenses, and a few other promises.
+Compensation includes your employee's wage, room and board, travel expenses, and related promises.
 You must agree to pay your employee the highest of the prevailing wage (set by the U.S. Department of Labor) or the minimum wage (federal, state, or local) that applies where your employee will work.

 You must also agree to provide free room and board to your employee.
 You are required to pay for your employee's travel to the United States and the costs for your employee to return to his or her home country after the employment ends.
 Additionally, you have to promise to pay your employee for any time he or she is required be at your home (whether your employee is performing job duties or not).
 Moreover, you must promise to prevent your worker from needing public assistance.